zixianwang2022/Megatron-LM/docs/llama2.md

 # Launch model

-Each model size (7B, 13B, and 70B) has its own set of hyperparameters, along with some common arguments that all the models share.
-The sections below details how to correctly set arguments to load the Llama-2 models.

-### Common args

-If loading for either inference or finetuning, use the folloing common arguments:
+If loading for either inference or finetuning, use the following arguments:

 ```
 --no-masked-softmax-fusion \